Labor Certification and PERM Filing

 (NOTE) Supervised Recruitment may be ordered without audit, especially in industries and geographical areas where large-scale layoffs have occurred.
 An order may be issued for future filing in certain instances.

 Once the case is certified by the Labor Department, the applicant's employer can file an I-140 petition with the USCIS.
 The labor certification is not an authorization of any kind, and only serves the limited purpose of establishing that there are insufficient available, qualified and willing U.S. workers to fill the position and that the noncitizen's employment will not have an adverse effect on the wages and working conditions of similarly situated U.S. workers.
 The certification once issued, is valid indefinitely as long as the job remains available.

 Can Labor Certification be Amended after Approval?

 DOL policy bars amendment of the approved labor certification.
-Once an application has been electronically submitted or mailed, it is considered final and no changes to the application will be permitted, including typographical error as well.
+Once an application has been electronically submitted or mailed, it is considered final and no changes to the application will be permitted, including typographical errors as well.

 Pay Attention to Changes surrounding the Certification that May Affect its Validity

 If changes occur in the facts surrounding the certification, it is the role of the USCIS to evaluate those changes to decide whether they affect the validity of the certification.
-If, not, no changes to the certification are needed.
+If not, no changes to the certification are needed.
 If the changes do affect the validity of the certification, USCIS will deny the preference petition.